Presenter: Kathleen Scaler Scott, PhD, CCC-SLP, BCS-FD

-This new, multi-faceted course will take you from the basics of Cluttering, on to assessment and differential diagnosis, through case studies, and then into carryover techniques for treatment.
+This multifaceted course will take participants from the basics of Cluttering, on to assessment and differential diagnosis, through case studies, and then into carryover techniques for treatment.
 All SLPs working with pediatric and adult clients will find it highly relevant and practical.
-Offered for 0.45 ASHA CEUs – 4.5 contact hours.
+Specific discussions include:

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.